nirdobovizki/MvvmMonkey/README.md

 without any mapping (if your view model ends with "ViewModel" your view has the same name but ends with "View" and they are both in the same assembly)

+Also, if you set the ViewLocator.HasViews attached property on and ItemsControl (ListBox, etc.) it will add a data template with a ViewLocator so you can just bind a list of view models to ItemSource and the views will show up inside the list

 View Model:

     [TypeDescriptionProvider(typeof(MethodBinding))]